Long Exposure Milky Way RAW Editing Tutorial

 Editing the RAW Photos in Lightroom or Camera RAW

-I usually use Lightroom to edit raw photos but you can open them in Photoshop and you will access Camera RAW which is exactly the same as Lightroom but on a different interface.
-I started editing the image of the car headlights.
+I usually use Lightroom to edit raw photos but you can open them in Photoshop and you will access Camera RAW which is exactly the same as Lightroom but on a different interface and started editing the image of the car headlights.

-I increased the Exposure to 1.25, bumped up the Clarity and Shadows and changed the White Balance to get a colder look on the image.
-I also increased the Saturation and Vibrance to make the image more colorful.
+Likewise, I increased the Exposure to 1.25, bumped up the Clarity and Shadows and changed the White Balance to get a colder look on the image.
+Furthermore, I also increased the Saturation and Vibrance to make the image more colorful.
 You can edit raw photos depending on your own taste.
-Check the settings bellow for more info.
+Check the settings below for more info.

 You can further edit the Tone Curve to correct the contrast edit your night photos in Lightroom or Camera RAW.
 I also use the HSL module to selectively edit the colors, especially the red color on the rocks left by the breaking lights.
 With this module you can make the red more intense or make it darker or brighter.